denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-monolith-that-rely-on-plugins.md

 +++
 weight = 4
-title = "Evolutions of a Monolith that rely on Plugins" description = Plugins or Interpreter make a monolithic component customizable.
-Hexagonal Architecture protects its business logic from unstable external dependencies.
+title = "Evolutions of a Monolith that rely on Plugins" description = "Plugins or Interpreter make a monolithic component customizable.
+Hexagonal Architecture protects its business logic from unstable external dependencies. "
 +++

 # Evolutions of a Monolith that rely on Plugins